Jacob Erlandson: College & Amateur

 While at college, Erlandson also appeared in the USL League Two with Dayton Dutch Lions in 2019, and again with Flint City Bucks during their 2021 season, where he bagged five goals for the team during the regular season.

 Club career

 Columbus Crew 2

 On January 11, 2022, Erlandson was selected 40th overall in the 2022 MLS SuperDraft by Columbus Crew.
 He signed with the club's MLS Next Pro side Columbus Crew 2 on March 17, 2022.
-During their inaugural season, he made three regular season appearances as the team won the MLS Next Pro Regular Season and MLS Next Pro Eastern Conference titles.
+During their inaugural season, he was sidelined for a majority of the year with injury and only made three regular season appearances as the team won the MLS Next Pro Regular Season and MLS Next Pro Eastern Conference titles.
+During his second season with the side, he was a mainstay in the backline and led the team to a second straight Eastern Conference Title, and the MLS Next Pro Finals.

+Loudoun United

+On February 14, 2024, Erlandson signed with USL Championship side Loudoun United on a one-year deal.
+Erlandson re-signed with Loudoun on December 5, 2024, on a two-year contract with an option for a third year.